This is the 1 billion rials question! As a woman, what to wear in Iran, what is the proper dress code to follow?

 A SHORT NOTE ON MORAL STANDARDS AND FEMINISM

 Now, before I leave you to study your garderobe and see if you have anything suitable for Iran, I wanna say something about moral standards and feminism.

 I know some of you out there don’t want to visit Iran because they don’t agree with the whole hijab thing.
 I remember the AirFrance stewardess making a scene when the flights from Paris to Teheran were reinstated because they refused to wear the hijab upon landing in Teheran.
 Ladies, feminists, I get you!
 I am a strong feminist myself and I can be outraged by a lot less.

 However, I don’t believe anything good comes out of standing by our positions, refusing to discuss, to understand, to see from our own eyes.
 When did boycott and embargo lead a country anywhere?

 What is the worst thing that could happen because you wear the hijab?
 You will look bad in your pictures?
 Wrong!
 You will look pretty stylish.
 You will get super warm?
 True!
 But hey, so will you if you visit Greece in the summer.

+But overall I believe tourism can bring a diversity of opinions in the country, and that mixing cultures leads to progress, open kindness and maybe some social evolution.
 And maybe it won’t.
 But that is okay.
 The Iranian women have their own battle to fight, and I am certain they have the strength to do so!

 So, now you know everything about Iran dress code and what you should or shouldn’t wear, it is time to plan your itinerary.
 Check out my articles about Esfahan here and here, and about Kashan here.
 And everything you need to know about getting a visa is here.